 Life Span of the Dolomedes Tenebrosus

 The adult male and female dolomedes tenebrosus are known to hibernate beneath rocks and loosened tree bark.
-Also in the cavities of trees or structures made by humans.
-They are completely mature by the springtime.
-Between early May through September, you can find these mature spiders.
+Also, in the cavities of trees or structures made by humans.
+They are completely mature by springtime.
+Between early May through September, you can find these mature female and male fishing spiders.

 Why is a Fishing Spider in My House?

 If you live by a pond or other moisture and have grassy areas, this attracts these pests.
 Clearing this away will decrease their numbers.
-Also, call the professionals at A.N.T.
+Also, call New Lenox pest control professionals at A.N.T.
 Pest Control.
 We know how to get rid of all the pests that bug you.